St Finian's Primary School

 St Finian's Primary School (1901 - 1989) (Irish: Bunscoil Naomh Fionán) was a Roman Catholic primary school located in the Falls Road area of West Belfast near Dunville Park.
 It was named after Saint Finnian of Clonard and was run by the De La Salle Christian Brothers.

+The school was formally known as St Finian's Monastery Public Elementary School, which was the name over the school gate.
+Until the fifties, pupils would often leave school at 14 years, or even earlier.
+In the sixties, with the raising of the school-leaving age pupils would usually leave at 11/12 years and proceed to a secondary school or a grammar school elsewhere in the city.
 Due to falling student numbers the school closed in the 1980s.

 Since 2004 the building has been occupied by the Irish-language primary school Gaelscoil an Lonnáin.
-However, the board of governors have proposed that it relocate to the former site of St Comgall's School in Divis Street.
+There is also a Naíscoil an Lonnáin located in the facility for pre-school children.
+In 2016, the Board of Governors proposed that it relocate to the former site of St Comgall's School in Divis Street but this was not approved.

+Nearby, located behind Clonard Monastery, was St Gall's Primary School which was also run by the De La Salle Brothers.
+The school is now closed but is remembered in the name of the local sports club St Gall's GAC and in the name of the street St Gall's Avenue.

 Notable alumni

 Former pupils of St. Finian's include: